retroryan/metochi/README.md

 This example takes a very simplistic approach of running authority rounds approxiamtely every 10 seconds.
 Each authority node proposes to lead a round approxiamtely every 10 secs. with a small random offset to create the next block.
 The other nodes either accept or reject this proposal, depending on if they are already proposing a vote.

 Running Metochi
 ===============

 When metochi starts up it load a config file from the conf directory based on the name of that node.
 The name is set in the environment variable NODE_NAME.
 Each node needs 2 or 3 peers to communicate with to gossip the blockchain info.
 If a node is not a peer of another node, that is if is not listed in the peer list for another node in the cluster, then it will not recieve gossip messages.
-This will cause that node to be out of sync with the other nodes, because it is only sending and not receiving gossip information.
+This will cause that node to be out of sync with the other nodes, because it is only sending and not recieving gossip information.
 Also there is a configurable pause at the startup of the node to allow it's peers to startup as well.
 After the pause it sets up the channel information of the peers.

 Export the node name environment variable.
 There are 4 default node configurations available.